Weil polynomials of abelian varieties over finite fields with many rational points: Introduction

 where $\Delta_g$ is the discriminant of $\mathfrak{f}_g$. \end{corollary}

 For small dimensions, we are able to give $h_g(t,X)$, $c_g$ and $N_g$ explicitly.
-As an example, from the well-known Hasse bound it follows that
+As an example, from the well--known theory on elliptic curves and their Weil polynomials, it follows that

-$c_1=0$ and, after a small calculation, $N_1=3$.
-Equivalently, we have that $\mathfrak{f}_1(t)=t-1$.
-We verify easily that $\mathcal{M}_1^0(7^2)$ is not $3$-cyclic and as a matter of fact, there are infinitely many $q$ for which $\mathcal{M}_1^0(q)$ is not $3$-cyclic.
+and Theorem \ref{th:main} holds for all even powers of a prime, so we can take $c_1=0$.
+Moreover, we have that $\mathfrak{f}_1(t)=t-1$ and $N_1=-3$.
+We easily verify that $\mathcal{I}_{\text{max}}^0(1,7^2)$ is not $3$--cyclic and, as a matter of fact, there are infinitely many $q$ for which $\mathcal{I}_{\text{max}}^0(1,q)$ is not $3$--cyclic.
 For $g\leq 3$ we have $N_2=5^2$ (see the beginning of Section \ref{section:threefolds}) and $N_3=-7^3$ (see Remark \ref{Ng}).
-Moreover, using explicit description of Weil polynomials of abelian surfaces given in \cite{Ruck1990} by R{\"u}ck, the second author found (\cite{GiangrecoMaidana}) that the class $M_2^0(q)$, for $q$ an even power of a prime, is everywhere cyclic.
-In the present paper, we use explicit description of Weil polynomials of degree $6$ given in \cite{Haloui} to prove that $M_3^0(q)$ is everywhere cyclic (see Theorem \ref{ourfirsttheorem}), for $q$ an even power of a prime.
+Moreover, using the explicit description of Weil polynomials of abelian surfaces given in \cite{Ruck1990}, the second author found (\cite{GiangrecoMaidana}) that the class $\mathcal{I}_{\text{max}}^0(2,q)$ is everywhere cyclic, for any prime even power $q$.
+In the present paper, we use the explicit description of Weil polynomials of degree $6$ given in \cite{Haloui} to prove that $\mathcal{I}_{\text{max}}^0(3,q)$ is everywhere cyclic (see Theorem \ref{ourfirsttheorem}), for $q$ an even power of a prime.

 Regarding odd powers of primes, some natural questions arise.
-Is there a polynomial that parametrizes $\mathcal{M}_g^0(q)$?
-Can we have arbitrarily large primes $\ell$ such that $\mathcal{M}_g^0(q)$ is not $\ell$-cyclic for some odd power $q$?
-The answer to the first question is no (at least for dimension one).
+Is there a polynomial that parametrizes $\mathcal{I}_{\text{max}}^0(g,q)$?
+Can we have arbitrarily large primes $\ell$ such that $\mathcal{I}_{\text{max}}^0(g,q)$ is not $\ell$--cyclic for some odd power $q$?
+The answer to the first question is no, at least for dimension one.
 The existence of such a polynomial would imply that $\lfloor 2\sqrt{q} \rfloor$ can be written as a polynomial, which is not the case.
 The second question seems to be much more complicated.
 Even when $g=1$ we are not able to give an answer.

 The rest of the paper is organized as follows.
 In Section \ref{section:ab_var} we recall some theory about abelian varieties defined over finite fields.
 In Section \ref{section:main} we prove our main results and Section \ref{section:threefolds} is devoted to the case of abelian varieties of dimension $3$.